LorisSigrist/vite-17898-reproduction/README.md

 Steps:
 1. Run the build
 2. Inspect `dist/assets/index-*.js`.
-You will find all messages from `messages.js` included there.
+You will find all exports from `messages.js` included there.